atcrane9/LFP-Plate/README.md

 All files were printed using a Form3+ Printer, using GreyV4 resin

 Print Settings:

-Form3+ Printer
-PreForm Slicer 3.50.2.555
-GreyV4 resin
-Adaptive Layer Thickness
+* Adaptive Layer Thickness
-Default Print Settings (PreForm v2.0, 244rgg-17z7za)
+* Default Print Settings (PreForm v2.0, 244rgg-17z7za)
-Firmware 2.5.3
+* Firmware 2.5.3

 <!--### edit
 Painter's tape was put on print bed to increase print adhesion with bed